There are three options available to U-M EECS undergraduate students wishing to apply for graduate study:

 SGUS Program In CSE: This Sequential Graduate/Undergraduate Study (SGUS) program allows students to complete requirements for both degrees in five (to five and a half) years.
 Many students who enroll in this program plan to enter industry but seek additional intellectual depth beyond the bachelor’s degree.
 Students who plan to pursue a PhD should apply directly to the CSE PhD program

-3.4 Program: The 3.4 Program is designed to make it easy for current EECS seniors with cumulative and major GPA's of at least 3.4 to apply to continue their studies in an EECS Master's program.
-(Students in the Master's program have the option to apply for the PhD program.)
+3.4 Program in CSE: The 3.4 Program is designed to make it easy for current EECS seniors with cumulative and major GPA's of at least 3.4 to apply to continue their studies in the Master's program.

 For further information, contact the Graduate Program Coordinators: